bit101/ProjectMaker/README.md

 A Sublime Text 2/3 plug-in to allow creating any kind of project from your own custom templates.

 Note, now works with BOTH ST2 and ST3!
-Thanks to [https://github.com/phyllisstein](Daniel Shannon) for that work.
+Thanks to [Daniel Shannon](https://github.com/phyllisstein) for that work.

 ## Installation